 The total number of persons with disabilities in Turkey is still unknown.
 General censuses conducted in 1985 and 2000 contained insufficient information on the quantitative dimension of disability in Turkey.
-In 2002, the Presidency on Disabled People, under the auspices of the Prime Ministry, commissioned the Turkish Statistical Institute to conduct a survey.
-This study - the first statistical research on disability in Turkey - identified the number of persons with disabilities in Turkey as 8 431 937, which is 12.29 % of the total population.
+In 2002, the then Presidency of Administration for Disabled People, under the auspices of the Prime Ministry, commissioned the Turkish Statistical Institute to conduct a survey.
+This study - the first statistical research on disability in Turkey - identified the number of persons with disabilities in Turkey as 431 937, which is 12.29 % of the total population.
 However, another study conducted in 2011 showed the figure to be 4.9 million, which amounts to 6.9 % of the general population.
-Those were the first and last official surveys on disability in Turkey, and nine years later Government policies are still developed on the basis of the data generated by those studies.
+Those were the first and last official surveys on disability in Turkey, and ten years later Government policies are still developed on the basis of the data generated by those studies.
+Another statistical source on persons with disabilities, the National Disabled Data System, was established within the Ministry of Family and Social Services.
+Statistics in that database are collected through Disability Health Board Reports issued by public institutions and organisations.
+As of December 2021, the number of persons with